 To combat this issue, I splurge a little bit and buy Bubbies mochi ice cream from Whole Foods by the each.
 They store it at the perfect temperature, and, since they buy such small batches, it never tastes old!

 Homemade Butter Mochi

-As mentioned in a previous post on the local dialect in Hawaii, lilikoi means passion fruit.
+Lilikoi means passion fruit in Hawaiian.
 And you can’t leave Hawaii without getting something lilikoi-flavored.
 Lilikoi shave ice, lilikoi mochi ice cream, lilikoi cheese cake, or if you go to fancy restaurants, sometimes they’ll add lilikoi sauces to their dishes.

 Honolulu Cookie Company’s Fruit-Flavored Cookies

 Yes, I know, fruit-flavored cookies sound odd.
 But trust me on this one.
 Where else are you going to be able to try pineapple, guava, or mango cookies?
-And they also make a great souvenir to take home.
+And these Honolulu Cookie Company cookies also make a great souvenir to take home.

 Do you have any more items to add to this Hawaii Food Bucket List?
 Write them below in the comments!

 Did you like reading this?
 Pin it for later!